lbryio/lbry-desktop/CONTRIBUTING.md

 Staged files are automatically formatted before commit.

+You can also use the following command:

+`yarn format`

-You can also use the command `yarn format` for applying formatting rules to all project's code sources.
+for applying formatting rules to all project's code sources.
 For formatting a specific file or directory use `yarn prettier 'glob/pattern'`.

 Editor integrations are available [here](https://prettier.io/docs/en/editors.html).